Hey there, library leader! Let’s talk about building skills that will help you:

 Building a coaching culture is an investment up front that pays dividends over time.

-There is no magic wand that will magically fix everything overnight.
+There’s no magic wand that will magically fix everything overnight.
 But these skills will help you make slow changes that can add up over time to a radical transformation in your relationships with your team.

 Developing a coaching approach to leadership enables leaders to both: